Ankkman/delta-demo/README.md

 # delta-demo
-A demo for git &amp; github.
+A demo for git &amp; github class.